-Keir Hunt General Counsel and Corporate Secretary
+Jennifer Pankratz General Counsel and Corporate Secretary

-Toronto, March 5, 2021
+Toronto, March 4, 2022

-If you cannot attend the virtual meeting to vote by online ballot through the live webcast platform, please complete and sign the enclosed form of proxy and return it in the envelope provided, or vote online at www.investorvote.com or by telephone at 1-866-732-VOTE (8683).
-Please refer to the accompanying Management Proxy Circular for further information regarding completion and use of the proxy and other information pertaining to the meeting.
+If you cannot be present to vote in person at the meeting or attend the virtual meeting to vote by online ballot through the live webcast platform, please complete and sign the enclosed form of proxy and return it in the envelope provided, or vote online at www.investorvote.com or by telephone at 1-866-732-VOTE (8683).
+Please refer to the Circular for further information regarding completion and use of the proxy and other information pertaining to the Meeting.